christianvluu/Automatic-Coffee-Brewer/README.md

 # Automatic-Coffee-Brewer
 (Under development)
 ## Introduction
-This project aims to provide a basic controller platform for heating chambers through resistive heaters.
-It includes data-logging, and a GUI via a touchscreen.
+This project aims to provide a touchscreen UI and controller platform for industrial heating tanks.
+It includes data-logging, a touchscreen UI, user-management, and more.

 Aimed at Brewing Coffee on a mass scale.